 Regression Smackdown: Stepwise versus Best Subsets!

 In my last post, I professed my fondness for regression analysis.
-This time, I’m going compare two automatic tools that will help you to create a good regression model.
+This time, I’m going compare two automatic tools that will help you to create a regression model.

 Imagine a scenario where you have many predictor variables and a response variable.
 Because there are so many predictor variables, you’d like some help in creating a good regression model.
 You could try a lot of combinations on your own.
 But, you’re in luck!
 Minitab Statistical Software has not one, but two automatic tools that will help you pick a regression model.